drozen/Machine-Learning-for-Trading/README.md

 Conducted stock market portfolio analysis using Pandas (see /mc1_p1/)

-Optimized a portfolio to optimally allocate funds to each stock to optimize it’s performance (see /mc1_p2/)
+Optimized a portfolio to optimally allocate funds to each stock to optimize its performance (see /mc1_p2/)

-Created a market simulator that accepts trading orders and keeps track of a portfolio's value over time and then assesses the performance of that portfolio.  (see /mc2_p1/)
+Created a market simulator that accepts trading orders and keeps track of a portfolio's value over time and then assesses the performance of that portfolio  (see /mc2_p1/)

-Developed trading strategies using Technical Analysis, and then tested them using my market simulator. (see /mc2_p2/)
+Developed trading strategies using Technical Analysis, and then tested them using my market simulator (see /mc2_p2/)

+Built a Stock Market Simulator and Predictor using Python and Pandas and used it to optimize a portfolio

-Implement and evaluated a KNN learner, Linear Regression learner and a Bootstrap Aggregating learner. (see /mc3_p1/)
+Implement and evaluated a KNN learner, Linear Regression learner, and a Bootstrap Aggregating learner (see /mc3_p1/)

 Transformed my regression learner into a stock trading strategy (see /mc3_p2/)